Bullying leads to 10-year-old's suicide; Family says Greenfield school did not reach out directly

 Sam Teusch said a pattern of bullying within the school could have been avoidable with certain systems in place.
 The school told the family about a bullying report system, but they were not made aware of it until after Sammy Teusch’s death.
 They say every other family they have spoken to was also not aware of the reporting system.

 His death led to a protest Saturday afternoon in Greenfield.
-Parents, students and activists took to the streets to call for better anti-bullying legislation.
+Parents, students, and activists took to the streets to call for better anti-bullying legislation.

 As the family works hard to keep their boy’s legacy alive, they’ve each taken different steps.